MarcelGarus/server/blog/draft this-blog-uses-martinaise.md

   A `rust:Vec<Value>` represents the solutions to the Kakuro.
   ```
 - *Where's the end of the preview?*
-  I'd use `--snip--` to mark the end of an article preview that's shown on the index site and strip out that directive before letting the Markdown parser do its work.
+  I'd use `markdown:--snip--` to mark the end of an article preview that's shown on the index site and strip out that directive before letting the Markdown parser do its work.

 The new site generator in Martinaise parses these ad-hoc extensions directly instead of when inspecting the parsed Markdown after-the-fact.
 Some of them even got more beautiful: